t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ## Gateway Function and Remote Network

-A northbound interface may be provided by a gateway component to a remote network, e.g. a cloud, home or enterprise network.
-These components may not exist in not-connected scenarios, where edge computing is provided only locally.
+A northbound interface is provided by a gateway component to a remote network, e.g. a cloud, home or enterprise network.
+These components may not exist in standalone scenarios, where edge computing is provided locally without a connection to a remote network.
 The northbound interface is a data plane interface.
-Nevertheless, the remote network may also host an edge cloud manager function, and use this interface for management as well (as is commonly the case with IoT gateways today).
+Nevertheless, the remote network may also host an edge cloud manager function.

 ## Edge Computing Domain Management and Manager Role

-Edge computing domain management can include management of resources and functions in the edge computing domain, as well as IoT end devices and IoT data.
+Edge computing domain management includes management of resources and functions in the edge computing domain.
+Management of IoT end devices and IoT data may be included or may be part of the edge computing logical functions (OPEN QUESTION).
 The management function can provides SaaS, PaaS, IaaS service APIs to an edge computing manager.
-The edge management role may be taken by an entity in the cloud, but it may also be a local entity, or even be non-existent (during normal operation) in self-managed systems.
+The edge management role may be taken by an entity in the cloud, but it may also be a local entity, or even be non-existent (during normal operation) in autonomic systems.

 ## Edge Computing Logical Functions